Hurricane Ian strikes Cuba, Florida braces for Cat 4 damage

 —-

 Anderson reported from St. Petersburg, Florida.
-Associated Press contributors include Freida Frisaro in Miami, Anthony Izaguirre in Tallahassee, Florida, and Julie Walker in New York.
+Associated Press contributors include Cody Jackson in Tampa, Florida, Freida Frisaro in Miami, Anthony Izaguirre in Tallahassee, Florida, and Julie Walker in New York.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.